linzihan322/EnergyDiagramDraw/README.md

 You can use two consecutive blank lines to mark the end position.
 The content after that will be ignored by the program and can be used to write comments, etc.
-If there is no additional content, you can even omit two blank lines
+If there is no additional content, you can even omit two blank lines.

 ## Simplest example